Contact angle refers to a method of calculating surface free energy by evaluating the interface of a liquid and a solid surface.

-A contact angle is formed when a drop of liquid is placed on a material surface and the drop forms a dome shape on the surface.
+A contact angle (also referred to as a wetting angle) is formed when a drop of liquid is placed on a material surface and the drop forms a dome shape on the surface.
 The angle formed by the connection point at the edge of the dome the water makes on the surface is called the contact angle.

 Θ is the contact angle in the illustration above.
 As the drop of water spreads across a surface and the dome becomes flatter, the contact angle corresponds by reducing as well.
 If the drop of water beads up on the surface (as you might see on a water resistant article of clothing or a waxed car) the dome becomes taller and the angle becomes larger.